danwhitston/auction-api/README.md

 - [x] Complete and manually test the registration and login actions
 - [x] Add an auth-checking hook for use by all actions
 - [x] Add an auction / item creation route (or routes?)
-- [ ] Add a route to view current auctions / items
+- [x] Add a route to view current auctions / items
+- [x] Submit bids on an auction
+- [ ] Users cannot bid for their own items
+- [ ] Users cannot bid in an auction after the closing date
+- [ ] Update auction open/closed status when it passes closingTime

 ## Setting up a development environment